Waiting for the Worms

-"Waiting for the Worms" (working title "Follow the Worms") is a song from the 1979 Pink Floyd album The Wall.
+"Waiting for the Worms" (working title "Follow the Worms") is a song by the English rock band Pink Floyd, released on their eleventh studio album The Wall (1979).
 It is preceded by "Run Like Hell" and followed by "Stop".

 Composition and plot

-At this point in the album, protagonist Pink has lost hope ("You cannot reach me now") and his thinking has decayed, bringing to mind the "worms".
+At this point in the album, protagonist Pink has lost hope ("You cannot reach me now") and his thinking has decayed ("no matter how you try"), telling his listeners to "walk on by" before the song takes a more aggressive turn.
 In his hallucination, he is a fascist dictator, fomenting racist outrage and violence, as begun in the preceding song, "Run Like Hell".

 The count-in is Eins, zwei, drei, alle —German for "one, two, three, all".
-In the beginning and end the crowd chants, "Hammer", a recurring representation of fascism and violence in The Wall.

 The song is a slow, leaden march in G Major, begun with David Gilmour and Roger Waters alternating calm and strident voices, respectively.
 Waters takes over with an extended vamp on A minor, musically similar to the album's earlier "The Happiest Days of Our Lives".
 Through a megaphone, he barks forceful invectives ("Waiting to put on a black shirt ... for the queens and the coons and the Reds and the Jews").
-After an extended rant, Gilmour's calmer voice returns, with the promise that his followers will "see Britannia rule again" and "send our coloured cousins home again," with Waters concluding "All you need to do is follow the worms!"
+After an extended rant, Gilmour's calmer voice returns, with the promise that his followers will "see Britannia rule again" and "send our coloured cousins home again," with Waters in a conversely more aggressive voice concluding "All you need to do is follow the worms!"

 Finally, the song changes into a minor-key musical theme: root, major second, minor third, major second—that has recurred throughout the album, as the main theme to "Another Brick in the Wall", the instrumental section of "Hey You", and will be heard in the album's climax, "The Trial".
 The riff is repeated in E minor, with E minor and D Major chords played atop it on keyboards.
-From the megaphone, Waters's rant lapses into incomprehensibility, while the music and the crowd's chanting grows louder.
+From the megaphone, Pink's rant lapses into incomprehensibility, while the music and the crowd's chanting "hammer" grows louder during the film animation of marching hammer jackboots.
 Finally, the song abruptly halts with a shout of "Stop!"

 Film version

 The imagery features a live action segment with some teenagers (the same ones from "In the Flesh?") trampling over a rag doll replica of Pink.
 He then shouts through a megaphone while his followers march through the street.
-Following the images of the fascist crowd, the screaming face and the fascist bashing a man's skull from "What Shall We Do Now?", a dog biting meat off a hook then consumed by a larger one (from the Animals tour), and the famous goose-stepping hammer sequence, we see Pink yell "Stop".
+Following the images of the fascist crowd, the screaming face and the fascist bashing a man's skull from "What Shall We Do Now?", a dog biting meat off a hook then consumed by a larger one (from the In the Flesh tour), and the famous goose-stepping hammer sequence, Pink is seen yelling "Stop".